 Resumes for children do the following:

 - Paints a clear picture of their capabilities

 - Tremendously boosts their self-esteem

-- Affirms and/or praises his or her talents, skills, abilities
+- Affirms and/or praises his or her talents, skills, abilities, and interests

 - Assists in providing career direction